syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-Pages.md

 {% endtabs %}

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Pages/Add-margin-to-the-PDF-pages/).

+N> The default margin is set to 40 units, ensuring consistent spacing between the content and the edges of the page.
+This margin provides adequate room for readability and prevents content from being cut off during printing or viewing.

 ## Adding sections with different page settings